NASW Standards for Clinical Social Work in Social Work Practice

 Introduction

-Clinical social workers represent the largest group of behavioral health practitioners in the nation.
-They are often the first to diagnose and treat people with mental disorders and various emotional and behavioral disturbances.
-Clinical social workers are essential to a variety of client-centered settings, including community mental health centers, hospitals, substance use treatment and recovery programs, schools, primary health care centers, child welfare agencies, aging services, employee assistance programs, and private practice settings.
+Clinical social workers represent one of the largest groups of mental and behavioral health practitioners in the United States and its territories.
+Clinical social workers are often the first to diagnose disorders and treat people with various mental, emotional, and behavioral health conditions.
+Clinical social workers are essential to a variety of client-centered settings, including but not limited to community mental health centers, hospitals and hospices, substance use treatment and recovery programs, courts and other criminal justice settings, schools, primary healthcare centers, child welfare agencies, businesses, aging and rehabilitation services, employee assistance programs, nonprofit organizations, religious institutions, private practice, and the uniformed services.

-Clinical social work has a primary focus on the mental, emotional, and behavioral well-being of individuals, couples, families, and groups.
-It centers on a holistic approach to psychotherapy and the client’s relationship to his or her environment.
-Clinical social work views the client’s relationship with his or her environment as essential to treatment planning.
+Clinical social work focuses primarily on the mental, emotional, and behavioral well-being of individuals, couples, families, groups, organizations, and communities.
+It centers on a holistic and systematic approach to psychotherapy and the client’s relationship to their environment.
+Clinical social work views the client’s relationship with their environment as essential to treatment and care planning—from assessment and diagnosis to treatment and follow-up.

-Clinical social work is broadly based and addresses the needs of individuals, families, couples, and groups affected by life changes and challenges, including mental disorders and other behavioral disturbances.
-Clinical social workers seek to provide essential services in the environments, communities, and social systems that affect the lives of the people they serve.
+Clinical social work is broadly based and addresses the needs of individuals, families, couples, groups, communities, and psychosocial systems affected by life changes and challenges in various areas of functioning, including mental, behavioral, and physical health conditions.
+Clinical social workers seek to provide essential services in the environments, communities, and psychosocial systems that affect the lives of the people they serve.

 Clinical social workers are committed to the delivery of competent services to individuals, families, couples, and groups.
 Therefore, they shall recognize the client’s role in his or her treatment planning and the client’s right to have a knowledgeable, skilled practitioner who is guided by sound ethical practice.
 These Standards for Clinical Social Work Practice set forth by the National Association of Social Workers (NASW) are intended to guide clinical social workers in all clinical settings.
 Specifically, the goals of the standards are to: n maintain or improve the quality of services provided by clinical social workers n establish professional expectations to assist social workers in monitoring and evaluating their clinical practice provide a framework for clinical social workers to assess responsible, professional behavior inform consumers, government regulatory bodies, and others about the professional standards for clinical social work practice.